-In the unfortunate event of a death of a student, the Dean of Students office is responsible for coordinating information related to the death.
-Any person having knowledge of the death of an enrolled student should notify the Dean of Students at (501) 450-3416, Student Health Center, 2nd floor.
-The Dean of Students will notify appropriate offices and departments on campus, and assist the deceased student's family members with their questions.
+In the unfortunate event of the death of a student, the dean of students office is responsible for coordinating information related to the death.
+Any person having knowledge of the death of an enrolled student should notify the dean of students at (501) 450-3133 or 308 Student Health Center.
+The dean of students will notify appropriate offices and departments on campus, and assist the deceased student's family members with their questions.